Korea Campus Crusade for Christ

 Korea Campus Crusade for Christ (KCCC) (also known as "Soon Movement" in the United States) is an interdenominational Korean organization founded by Dr. Joon Gon Kim in 1958.
 It was the first overseas mission post for Campus Crusade for Christ, founded by Dr. Bill Bright in 1951.
 Since its inception in 1958, Korea Campus Crusade for Christ (KCCC) has field offices both domestically and internationally spreading over countries from Asia to the Americas, including the United States.
 Its main focus is on world evangelism and discipleship.

-Korea Campus Crusade for Christ became the first overseas mission post for Campus Crusade for Christ under the tutelage of Dr. Bill Bright.
+Korea Campus Crusade for Christ became the first overseas mission post for Campus Crusade for Christ under the tutelage of Bright.
 KCCC ministry began in the southwestern city of Gwangjoo and quickly spread to other parts of Korea including Seoul, Busan, Daegu, Daejun, and Jeonju.
 Currently, KCCC headquarters is located at Buam-dong with 50 domestic mission posts and 15 international mission posts with over 1,000 missionaries abroad.

 After half a century as the head of KCCC, founder Dr. Joon Gon Kim retired his post and Reverend Sung Min Park was chosen to succeed him.

-Name Change
+Name change

 On March 11, 2016, KCCC in the United States officially announced that it would be changing its name to 'SOON Movement.'
 Both names would be continued to be used together as they ultimately transition to their new name.

-'Soon' is a Korean term that appears in the Korean translation of Isaiah 53:2, which describes Jesus as one who "grew up before him like a tender shoot" ('soon is 'shoot' in Korean).
-Additionally, KCCC's small groups are called 'soons,' in which 'soon wons' (small group members) are discipled by 'soon jangs' (small group leaders).
-Using the word 'soon,' as part of the ministry's new name reflects the importance of discipleship in their movement.
+Soon is a Korean term that appears in the Korean translation of Isaiah 53:2, which describes Jesus as one who "grew up before him like a tender shoot" (soon is in Korean).
+Additionally, KCCC's small groups are called soons, in which soon wons (small group members) are discipled by soon jangs (small group leaders).
+Using the word soon as part of the ministry's new name reflects the importance of discipleship in their movement.